Fires scorch France, Spain; temperature-related deaths soar

 So far, there have been no fire-related deaths in France or Spain.
 In Portugal, a pilot of a firefighting plane died when his aircraft crashed on Friday.

-But as temperatures remain unusually high, heat-related deaths have soared.
+But as temperatures remain unusually high, heat-related deaths have soared amid a heat wave that the European Union considers the work of climate change.

-In Spain the second heat wave of the summer has kept highs above 40 degrees Celsius (104 degrees Fahrenheit) in many areas.
-According to Spain’s Carlos III Institute, which records temperature-related fatalities daily, 237 deaths were attributed to high temperatures from July 10-14.
-That was compared with 25 temperature-related deaths the previous five days.
+In Spain the second heat wave of the summer has kept highs above 40 degrees Celsius (104 degrees Fahrenheit) in many areas, hitting peaks of 43 degrees Celsius (109 degrees Fahrenheit) regularly.
+According to Spain’s Carlos III Institute, which records temperature-related fatalities daily, 360 deaths were attributed to high temperatures from July 10-15.
+That was compared with 27 temperature-related deaths the previous six days.

+The death of a street cleaner after he suffered heat stroke while working has led to the town hall of Spain’s capital giving the option for its street cleaners to work in the evenings to avoid the worst spells of the day.

-In France, the fire in La Teste-de-Buch near the Atlantic coast has forced 10,000 people to flee.
+In France, the fire in La Teste-de-Buch near the Atlantic coast has forced 10,000 people to flee the area popular for the Arcachon seaside resort.
 The Gironde regional government said on Sunday that “the situation remains unfavorable” due to gusting winds that, combined with hot and dry conditions, have fanned more flare-ups overnight.
+That led to a protracted struggle to protect campgrounds.

 A second fire near the town of Landiras, south of a valley of Bordeaux vineyards, has forced authorities to evacuate 4,100 people this week, including some 1,900 on Saturday.
 Authorities said that one flank has been brought under control by the dumping of white sand along a two-kilometer (1.2-mile) stretch.
 Another flank, however, remains unchecked.